-Where ICT provides caller identification or similar telecommunications functions, the caller identification and similar telecommunications functions shall be available in text form as well as being programmatically determinableprogrammatically determinable, unless the functionality is closed.
+Where ICT provides caller identification or other identification functions, the caller identification and other identification functions shall be available in text form as well as being programmatically determinable, for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note: See clause 5 for requirements on functionality that is closed.

 6.4 Alternatives to voice-based services

-Where ICT provides real-time voice-based communication and also provides voice mail, auto-attendant, or interactive voice response facilities, the ICT shall offer users a means to access the information and carry out the tasks provided by the ICT without the use of hearing or speech.
+Where ICT provides voice mail, auto-attendant, or interactive voice response facilities, the ICT shall offer users a means to access the information and carry out the tasks provided by the ICT without the use of hearing or speech.

-NOTE 1: Tasks that involve both operating the interface and perceiving the information would require that both the interface and information be accessible without use of speech or hearing.
+Note 1: Tasks that involve both operating the interface and perceiving the information would require that both the interface and information be accessible without use of speech or hearing.

-NOTE 2: Solutions capable of handling audio, RTT and video media could satisfy the above requirement.
+Note 2: Solutions capable of handling audio, RTT and video media could satisfy the above requirement.

 6.5 Video communication